10 Reasons Customers Choose Competitors’ Brands

 Communicate the Changes

-Once you've made improvements, make sure to communicate those changes effectively.
-Send newsletters or updates through social media platforms to inform customers about enhancements.
+Once you’ve made improvements, make sure to communicate those changes effectively.
+Send newsletters or social media updates to inform customers about enhancements.
 This approach shows that you value their feedback and are committed to improving.

 Genuinely Reconnect With Former Customers